contao/docs-archive/manual/en/01-installation/manual-update.md

 [the official Composer website][2].

 The values for the directives [memory_limit][3] and [max_execution_time][4] should be sufficient in order to complete successfully the update.
-These values can sometimes be changed according to the web hosting service you have.

-> #### info:: Note
-> Before updating Contao, you can remove entirely the `vendor/` folder to avoid
-> keeping unused dependencies or to avoid having potential problems.
+Usually these values have no limitation in a regular PHP command line environment, but this may vary between hosting services.
+Contact your hosting service in such a case.

 Then, you can updating Contao with the following command: